Stories and against-stories about the myth of Mari

 Caro Baroja, Julio.
 (1961) 2006.
 Las brujas y su mundo.
 Madrid: Alianza

 Caro Baroja, Julio.
 (1943) 1977.
-Los pueblos del Norte de la Península Ibérica: Análisis histórico-cultural.
+Los pueblos del norte de la Península Ibérica: Análisis histórico-cultural.
 Donostia-San Sebastián: Txertoa

 Caro Baroja, Julio.
 1941.
 Algunos mitos españoles (Ensayos de mitología popular).
 Madrid: Editora Nacional